AnjanaWijayawardhana/SAR-Models-with-missing-Data-VB/README.md

-# Variational Bayes Inference for Simultaneous Autoregressive Models with Missing Data
+# Variational Bayes Inference for Simultaneous Autoregressive Models with Missing Data (Wijayawardhana, A., Gunawan, D., and Suesse, T.

 This folder contains R code for the two simulations and two real-world examples presented in the main manuscript and the online supplement: